hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

 ![formbuilder](assets/bot-builder-chat-elements/formshsl1.png)

-After choosing Forms Builder as the chat element option you have to set the **Form Title** and **Form Description**.
+After choosing Forms Builder as the chat element option you can set the **Form Title** and **Form Description**.

 1. **Form Title**: This field should convey the action needed from the user.
-For example if you are making a form to take delivery address, Form Title can be *Please help me with your Delivery address*
+For example if you are making a form to take delivery address, Form Title can be *Please help me with your Delivery address* Firm Title is an optional field.

 2. **Form Description**: This is a Description for the form.
 This will be visible on the form.
-Form Description is an optional field.
+Form Description is also an optional field.

 ![formtitledescription](assets/bot-builder-chat-elements/formshsl2.png)